Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

    2. Regularly evaluate feature importances and monitor for degraded signal (e.g., vegetation indices underperforming during dry seasons).

 - To manage the model life cycle, it would be of convenience to extract and retrain the model every quarter using the latest samples.
-- All saved model folders can be saved under semantic versions using the creation time (e.g.,untuned_best_models/1759299893986/).Each folder contains :
+- All model folders can be saved under semantic versions using the creation timestamp (e.g.,untuned_best_models/1759299893986/).Each folder contains :
     1. The best pkl model file per region
     2. metadata json file
     3. submission file of the predicted output using the models

+ ## MODELLING LIMITATIONS
+ - Due to time complexities, catboost was not tested as it took a long time to run especially during hyperparameter tuning
+ - In addition, it would be worthwhile to try other parameter tuning techniques like grid search